LiberTIC/ODEV2/README.md

 Open Data Events (ODE) is about open-data calendars and public events.

-It is an open-data calendar server and a web plateform that allow everyone to import, expose and share events with an open-data licence.
-It exposes a CalDAV server endpoint, a full website, and a REST API.
+It consists in a CalDAV server endpoint, a full website, and a REST API.

 ODE is created to propose an alternative to closed-source, closed-data or vendor locking online calendars services.
+It allows everyone to maintain its own calendar service, to import, expose and share events information.

 ## Requirements